kkatrio/blog/content/posts/smarthome.md

 ![leak](/img/wallhole.jpg)

 ## Scale
-Right now I have two cameras deployed but I will buy about 5 more.
-Well, at least 5.
-I will be adding and expanding over the years and the needs.
-That's one benefit of doing it on your own I guess, you can do what you like and exactly what you need.
+Right now I have two cameras deployed but my plans invole at least 5 more.
+I will be adding and expanding gradually.
+That's one benefit of doing it on your own I guess.

 Now, using your cameras outdoors is completely different from using them indoors.
 So so many variables and conditions difficult to predict.
 There are no correct sensitivity values if you do motion detection.
 There are flies and insects attracted by the infrared light of the cameras during the night.
 There is rain, there are dogs, cats, wind, leaves, sun, all creating creating false alarms and parameters to take into account.
 But I don't mind.